Who is Hopebridge?

 When a child begins to exhibit behaviors that cause concern or indicate challenges, families and caregivers need someone they can trust for help and support without judgment.

 As you’re working with patients in which autism spectrum disorder (ASD) or another developmental delay may be a reality, we can provide hope.
-We are here to serve as an extension of your team to help them every step of the way.
+We are here to serve as an extension of your team to help them every step of the way; providing specialized services for children 15 months to 10 years of age.
 Hopebridge’s compassionate, licensed psychologists, therapists and Board Certified Behavior Analysts (BCBA) have earned the trust of pediatricians, schools and families.

 Not sure how to start working with us?
 It’s as easy as providing a referral and we’ll handle from there!
 But we know you want to make sure you’re offering the best to your patients and students, so slide through the steps above to get the details on everything from obtaining a diagnosis to implementing therapy, and even the final transition from the program.